 The blue catfish harvest has increased steadily in Maryland.
-According to the National Oceanic and Atmospheric Agency (NOAA) and the Maryland Department of Natural Resources (DNR), the most recent records, for 2018, show a harvest of 2.8 million pounds.
+According to the National Oceanic and Atmospheric Agency (NOAA) and the Department of Natural Resources, the most recent records, for 2018, show a harvest of 2.8 million pounds.
 In 2017, 1.7 million pounds were harvested.

-The harvest in prior years is as follows: 2017 - 1,741,955 pounds; 2015 - 935,132 pounds; 2014 - 528,546 pounds; and 2013 - 316,760 pounds.
+The harvest in prior years is as follows: 2017 - 1,741,955 million pounds; 2015 - 935,132 pounds; 2014 - 528,546 pounds; and 2013 - 316,760 pounds.

-The Maryland Department of Agriculture (MDA) Seafood Marketing Program has promoted blue catfish through advertising, media relations and direct-to-consumer sampling since 2017.
-In the most recent NOAA information, from 2019, it shows the value of the blue catfish caught by Maryland watermen to be \$1,134,435.
-In 2018, it brought in \$1,082,032, and in 2013, \$164,907.
+Maryland Department of Agriculture's (MDA) Seafood Marketing Program has promoted blue catfish through advertising, media relations and direct to consumer sampling since 2017.
+In the most recent NOAA information, from 2019, it shows the value of the blue catfish caught by Maryland watermen to be \$1,134,435 in that year.
+In 2018, it brought in \$1,082,032 and in 2013, \$164,907.

 MDA's advertising - billboards, radio, events - has created more than 13 million impressions for blue catfish among consumers.
-MDA worked with the Maryland Restaurant Association in 2020 on a blue catfish cooking competition for chefs to advance to the World Food Championships Chef Challenge in Dallas, Texas.
+Additionally, MDA worked with the Maryland Restaurant Association in 2020 on a blue catfish cooking competition for chefs to advance to the World Food Championships Chef Challenge in Dallas, Texas.

-Blue catfish processors, Capital Seaboard, JJ McDonnell, Reliant Seafood and ProFish in Washington, D.C., could benefit with more flexible processing schedules through the FDA.
-One of the state's largest seafood companies, Congressional Seafood, is no longer processing blue catfish due to difficulties with the USDA inspection processing schedule.
-With more available processing capacity and steady supplies at the FDA, the market for the catfish has the potential to increase, thus potentially increasing the profitability of seafood processors and opening additional markets for watermen while combating an invasive species.
-DNR reports that 55 watermen harvested blue catfish in 2019.
+Blue catfish processors, Capital Seaboard, JJ McDonnell, Reliant Seafood and ProFish in Washington, D.C., could benefit with more flexible processing schedules.
+One of the state's largest seafood companies, Congressional Seafood no longer is processing blue catfish due to difficulties with the USDA inspection processing schedule.
+With more available processing capacity and steady supplies, the market for the fish has the potential to increase, thus potentially increasing the profitability of seafood processors and opening additional markets for watermen.
+The Department of Natural Resources reports that 55 watermen harvested blue catfish in 2019.